-If you fulfil all the criteria for a veterinary post and your application is well received you will be invited for an interview.
-Interviews at veterinary practices will usually be conducted by one or more of the Practice Partners, while interviews with charities or for governmental vacancies will likely be conducted by the Chief Veterinary Officer in conjunction with a member of the Human Resources team.
+In order to work for a veterinary surgery, you will need to pass the vet interview.
+Given the technicality of working as a vet, this is not an easy task!
+Customers will be trusting you with their much loved pets, so it’s essential that you can demonstrate to the veterinary surgery that you’ve got what it takes!
+The veterinarian interview questions will usually be conducted by one or more of the practice partners or vet recruiters, while interviews with charities or for governmental vacancies will likely be conducted by the Chief Veterinary Officer or vet recruiter, in conjunction with a member of the Human Resources team.

-Asking a friend or relative to practice interviews with you is a great way to reduce the nerves you may feel on the day.
+Asking a friend or relative to practice veterinarian interview questions with you is a great way to reduce the nerves you may feel on the day.
 Also remember that the more interviews you attend the less daunting they will seem and the more your confidence will increase.

 THE VETERINARY SURGEON INTERVIEW PROCESS

 Make sure you know the job description, person specification and the information you supplied in your CV and covering letter when you applied for the post inside out, as this will likely form the basis for many of the veterinarian interview questions.
 Be prepared to expand on the information you submitted with your application with examples from your previous experience, including your veterinary degree course, extramural placements and your previous/current employment if you are already working as a vet.